The Jacobean Age – The Civil War and The Puritan Age

 The University Wits and the Elizabethan Lyricists were no more but they were replaced, not very unworthily perhaps, by the poets, like Donne and Drummond, and the prose masters, like Bacon and the makers of the Authorized Version of the Holy Bible.

 Continuity in literature was marked, though a potential change was evident, coming, perhaps slowly, but definitely firmly.
 A new literary world for England was about to dawn.

 Finally, the Civil War and the rigours of the Puritans rule seemed to cut off English literature from its great tradition- from the traditional vitality and variety of English literature.
 But it was a gloom before a sparkle to flash with the restoration of monarchy.
-A few years after, English literature yet continued to be fresh and alive.
+A few years after, Importance of learning English Literature yet continued to be fresh and alive.